What is tracing?

 A trace is a tree of spans that shows the path that a request makes through an app.
 A span is an operation that your app performs handling a request.

 Uptrace uses span names and some attributes to group similar spans together.
 To group spans properly, give them short and concise names.
 The total number of unique span names should be less than 1000.
-Otherwise you will have too many span groups.
+Otherwise, you will have too many span groups and your Uptrace experience will suffer.

 The following names are good because they are short, distinctive, and help grouping similar spans together: